andrewalker/hakyll-awn/cv.md

 I use Linux exclusively for my personal computer and servers for around 10 years.
-I set up a personal mail server using Postfix and Dovecot, and my personal website with Amazon S3, CloudFront and Route 53.
+I set up a personal mail server using Postfix and Dovecot, and my personal website with a custom GitHub Pages setup, having previously used for a while Amazon S3, CloudFront and Route 53.
 I am very confortable with the Linux command line and tools.

 I have configured a few Apache, lighttpd and cherokee webservers in the past, but I am currently much more fond of nginx.